 Xen Restaurant Waterfall Installation, 2003

-In 2003, Spatial Imaging conducted a commission to create a truly unique holographic installation for the Xen Restaurant, Roppongi Hills, Tokyo, Japan.
-The installation consisted of three large-format, 50 x 60 cm, laser trasnsmission holograms suspended in front of a real waterfall, all inside of the restaurant.
+In 2003, my company and studio Spatial Imaging was commissioned for a truly unique holographic installation for the Xen Restaurant in Roppongi Hills, Tokyo, Japan.
+The project was conceived, art directed, and managed by Spatial Imaging’s former director, now independent artist, Jeffrey Robb.
+The installation consisted of three large-format, 50 x 60 cm, laser transmission holograms suspended in front of a real waterfall, all inside of the restaurant.
 The holograms depicted life-sized salmon fish and were created and positioned to give the illusion that the holographic fish were leaping from the real waterfall.

-The project was conceived and designed by Spatial Imaging's Creative Director Jeffrey Robb, with models made by Dr. John Perry, Holographics North, USA, holograms shot by Spatial Imaging, and installation conducted by artist-holographer Matthew Schrieber.
+The fish models were supplied by John Perry, Holographics North, USA, holograms shot by Holographics North and Spatial Imaging, and installation conducted by the artist-holographer Matthew Schrieber.

-The installation won Spatial Imaging the 2003 International Hologram Manufacturers Awards, Category: Promotion/illustration and BEST OF THE YEAR.
+The project won Spatial Imaging two 2003 International Hologram Manufacturers Association Awards, one for Promotion/illustration and one for BEST OF THE YEAR.